How to Prepare For and Manage a Colorado Flood

 - Stay clear of downed power lines.

-- If you are in need of being rescued, use white sheets, reflective mirrors, flares, and signal fires to attract the attentions of the pilots.
+- If you are in need of being rescued, use white sheets, reflective mirrors, flares, and signal fires to attract the attention of the pilots.

 - Have a bag of medications, clothes, and other important items ready when help arrives.